The Wedding Mentor

 The mentorship offers:

-• thoughtful guidance from a wedding expert with more than 20 years of experience
+• Thoughtful guidance from a wedding expert with more than 20 years of experience.

-• practical tools for navigating wedding planning decisions
+• Practical tools for navigating wedding planning decisions.

-• support for the emotional side of this season
+• Support for the emotional side of this season.

-• a place to ask questions and gain perspective along the way
+• A place to ask questions and gain perspective along the way.

-There are two mentorship experiences available:
+There are three mentorship experiences available:

 The Wedding Mentorship